brotherlogic/tasklister/README.md

 # tasklister

-Kubernetes based tasklist manager that interfaces with markdown as a DB
+Kubernetes based tasklist manager that interfaces with markdown as a DB.